laughface809/API-Sorting/README.md

 Remember To Run factory for fake data, and All data is limit or paginated by 6.

 ## Installation
-1. Clone this project and cd
+1. Clone this project and cd to directory
     ```bash
     ```
 2. Install dependencies